Updated on November 9, 2020 by Lyric Fergusson

 Is your little one in that stage where they mimic everything you do?
 Utilize this adorable cleaning set to channel that energy!
 Encourage your toddler to “clean” alongside you as you tend to household chores.
 They’ll be excited that you’re playing together, and you’ll be able to get a few things done around the house!

 Encourage your little one to explore their inner architect with these Mega Bloks.
 These giant multi-colored blocks can be used to build towers and castles and anything else your toddler can imagine.
 These blocks also help them achieve their developmental milestones and gain a sense of spatial awareness all while having fun!

-As parents, we all know the dangers of too much screen time, but it’s also important to maintain your own sanity.
+As parents, we all know the dangers of too much screen time, but it’s also important to maintain your sanity.
 Harness the full power of screen time with this tablet.
 Designed specifically with children in mind, it includes a colorful protective case that will withstand the rough treatment doled out by your little one.
-In fact, Amazon is so confident your child won’t break it, they offer a free replacement during the first two years if your tot does manage to crack the screen.
+Amazon is so confident your child won’t break it, they offer a free replacement during the first two years if your tot does manage to crack the screen.

 7 Free Activities for Fifteen-Month-Olds

 Now is the perfect time to pull out those extra blankets, sheets, and pillows and help your little one construct a fort in the living room.
 This is a great activity to do with siblings as it encourages teamwork and communication.
 Once the construction is complete, fill the fort with flashlights, books, toys and other ways to pass the time.

 For an easy at-home bowling experience, start collecting toilet paper rolls as you go through them!
 When you’ve collected enough, use them to create a set of ten “bowling pins” that your toddler can then use to practice their bowling skills.
 This is a great way to work towards developmental milestones such as rolling a ball and understanding cause and effect.
 Hint: paper towel rolls work as well, just cut them down to size if needed.